haashemi/uni-db-tutorial/README.md

 ### `UPDATE`

-Update queries are used to update the data of one or multiple records of a table that have a specific condition.
+Update queries are used to change one or more rows in a table that match a specific condition.

 ```sql
 update products